Dwake5/Fantasy-book/README.md

   <li>Write list of all items, because current item implementation is bad.</li>
   <li>Rewrite item implementation, will be more manageable going forwards</li>
   <li>Can now equip a weapon and change weapon</li>
+  <li>Can drink blimberry potion, gaining health and using it up.
+Doesnt let user drink if they are at max health.</li>
 </ul>

 Try to prioritize getting items at a node, rather than a choice.